daniel5151/osxhidtouch/README.md

 osxhidtouch
 ===========

-(forked from astarasikov) User-space HID multitouch touchscreen driver for Mac OS X
+(forked from kyewei, who forked from astarasikov)

+User-space HID multitouch touchscreen driver for Mac OS X

-Adapted to fit my laptop's hardware & resolution, and figured out/fixed bugs in dragging, etc.
+Adapted to fit the XPS 15 9560's hardware & resolution, and adding extra features (like double-tap)

-Multifinger tracking works, but it is probably not possible to add proper multifinger dragging without too much input lag
+Multifinger tracking is in the code, but dosen't work proprly.